mypaint/mypaint/po/README.md

 and updating translations.
 It's a very good way to provide translations without having to worry about the technical details.

-If you are interested in keeping the transalations up to date, please subscribe to the MyPaint project on WebLate:
+If you are interested in keeping the translations up to date, please subscribe to the MyPaint project on WebLate:
 <https://hosted.weblate.org/accounts/profile/#subscriptions>.